Executive Director, Equity and Inclusion

 Tiffany Boston, High School Equity Specialist

-Tiffany Boston joins the CHCCS team as the High School Equity Specialist.
+Tiffany Boston joins the CHCCS team as the High School Equity Specialist working with Carrboro High School, Chapel Hill High School, East Chapel Hill High School, Phoenix Academy and UNC's Hospital School.
 She received her bachelor’s degree in English, Secondary Education from Appalachian State University, and a Master’s degree from East Carolina University in Multicultural and Transnational Literatures.
 For the past 11 years, Tiffany has taught at public schools in both eastern and western North Carolina, as well as collegiate classroom experiences in The Triangle.
 Throughout Tiffany’s educational career, she has championed for her minority, disenfranchised, and culturally misrepresented students to push forward toward growth opportunities and discovery of self.
 She has co-founded a school’s first gay/straight alliance, received a 2019 SHIFT NC Impact Award, spoken at the Safe Schools NC conference, and other panels.
 At the forefront of her educational philosophy is the belief that becoming aware of who and what you are--in the context of your orientation among others--will be a postmodern discourse that can restructure the impact of academic discrepancies and discipline data for students of color.
 She lives in Durham with her fiancée, Leah, and their dog Tanner.

 Middle School Equity Specialist